 Note: Authors submitting review article should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
 These methods should also be summarized in the abstract

-Ethics When reporting studies on human, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000 (available at http://www.wma.net/e/policy/17-c_e.html).
-Do not use patients’ names, initials, or hospital numbers, especially in illustrative material.
-When reporting experiments on animals, indicate whether the institution’s or a national research council’s guide for, or any national law on the care and use of laboratory animals was followed.
+Ethics: Mention whether ethical approval was obtained.
+Indicate whether the procedures followed were in accordance with the ethical standards (Helsinki Declaration).
+Do not use patients’ names, initials, or hospital numbers, identifiable illustration/images.
+When reporting experiments on animals, indicate whether the institution’s or a national research council’s guideline, or any national law on the care and use of laboratory animals was followed.

-Evidence for approval by a local Ethics Committee (for both human as well as animal studies) must be supplied by the authors on demand.
+The ‘evidence’ for approval by a local Ethics Committee must be supplied by the authors when required.
 Animal experimental procedures should be as humane as possible and the details of anaesthetics and analgesics used should be clearly stated.
-The ethical standards of experiments must be in accordance with the guidelines provided by the CPCSEA (animal) and ICMR (human).
-The journal will not consider any paper which is ethically unacceptable.
-A statement on ethics committee permission and ethical practices must be included in all research articles under the ‘Methods’ section.
+The journal will not consider any paper which is deemed unethical.
+A statement on ethics committee permission and ethical practices must be included in ‘Methods’ section.

-Statistics Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
+Statistics: with details on study design, sampling technique, sample size etc. Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
 When possible, quantify findings and present them with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
 Avoid relying solely on statistical hypothesis testing, such as P values, which fail to convey important information about effect size.
 References for the design of the study and statistical methods should be to standard works when possible (with pages stated).
 Define statistical terms, abbreviations, and most symbols.
 Specify the computer software used.

 RESULTS

-Present your results in logical sequence in the text, tables, and illustrations, giving the main or most important findings first.
-Do not repeat all the data in the tables or illustrations in the text; emphasize or summarize only the most important observations.
+Present your results in logical sequence in the text, tables, and illustrations, giving the main or most important findings first, based on your objective of the study.
+Do not repeat all the data in the tables or illustrations, emphasize or summarize only the most important observations.
 Extra or supplementary materials and technical detail can be placed in an appendix where they will be accessible but will not interrupt the flow of the text, or they can be published solely in the electronic version of the journal.

-When data are summarized in the Results section, give numeric results not only as derivatives (for example, percentages) but also as the absolute numbers from which the derivatives were calculated, and specify the statistical methods used to analyze them.
-Restrict tables and figures to those needed to explain the argument of the paper and to assess supporting data.
+When data are summarized, give numeric results not only as derivatives (for example, percentages) but also as the absolute numbers from which the derivatives were calculated, and specify the statistical methods used to analyze them, for example ‘xx% (xx/xx)’.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.
-Avoid nontechnical uses of technical terms in statistics, such as “random” (which implies a randomizing device), “normal,” “significant,” “correlations,” and “sample.”

-Where scientifically appropriate, analyses of the data by such variables as age and sex should be included.
+Illustrations, table, graph and figures must be ‘cited’ appropriately, and not merely elaborate them, for e.g. do not write ‘Table xx shows that xxx’, instead write ‘we found xxx (Table xx)’.
+Title of the table (placed on top), and legend of the figure (placed at bottom) should be self-explanatory so as reader do not need to refer to the main document to understand what the table is about.
+Follow the format ‘Table x. xxx xxx’ (not Tab or Table: etc).
+Provide full form of any abbreviation used in table or figures, as ‘Note’ below the table or figure.
+Table should not exceed one A4 size.